liuandy1207/Handbooks/PythonHandbook.md

 ### Identifers
 - Identifiers must start with a letter or _, and can contain alphanumeric characters and _.
-- Starting an identifier with _ indicates that the identifer is private (non-public, internal use only).
+- Starting an identifier with _ indicates that the identifier is private (non-public, internal use only).
 - Starting an identifier with __ indicates that the identifier is strongly private.
   - If an identifier starts and ends with __, then it is a language-defined special identifier.
 - [Class](#classes) identifiers start with an uppercase letter, but all other identifiers start with a lowercase letter or _.